rick-dalley/NeuralNetwork/README.md

-# Primitive C++ Neural Network
+# Simple C++ Neural Network

-This project is a primitive implementation of a neural network written in **C++**, inspired by the ideas presented in _"Make Your Own Neural Network"_ by Tariq Rashid.
+This project is a simple implementation of a neural network written in **C++**, inspired by the ideas presented in _"Make Your Own Neural Network"_ by Tariq Rashid.
 While the original book uses Python, this project aims to replicate the concepts in C++ as a learning exercise.

 ---